typicalfo/unicorn/README.md

 Using a pico w with thonny and micropython.

-I downloaded the [official example code](https://learn.pimoroni.com/article/getting-started-with-pico#locating-and-running-our-examples), fed it claude and grok, and these are the results.
+I downloaded the [official example code](https://learn.pimoroni.com/article/getting-started-with-pico#locating-and-running-our-examples), fed them to claude and grok, and these are the results.